r6db/frontend/README.md

 ## local installation

-you need to have [node](https://nodejs.org/en/) and npm (or yarn) installed locally. after installing the dependencies with `npm install`, you have following commands available
+you need to have [node](https://nodejs.org/en/) and [yarn](https://nodejs.org/en/) (or npm) installed locally. after installing the dependencies with `yarn install`, you have following commands available

  - `yarn start` to run the dev-server
- - `yarnn build` to build the app in production mode
+ - `yarn build` to build the app in production mode
  - `yarn build:dev` to build the app in development mode